Finding the best Schnitzel in Vienna should be at the top of any list of things to do when visiting the Austrian

 Wien Riemergasse 10 // +43 1 512 63 57

-In the heart of Vienna, you’ll find the Pürstner Restaurant, a grand locale with several rooms and themes that can accommodate over a 100 guests.
+In the heart of Vienna, you’ll find the Pürstner Restaurant, a grand locale with several rooms and themes that can accommodate over 100 guests.
 There is also a beautiful garden landing where you can bask in the sun while enjoying a nice meal.

 Although commonly considered a tourist destination, the food at Purstner is impressive and diverse.
 They serve the very best of traditional Viennese cuisine, including several varieties of schnitzel.

 The menu features both veal and pork Schnitzel, but their specialty is the traditional Wiener Schnitzel vom Kalb (Veal Schnitzel with homemade fried potatoes).
-For the Schnitzel, the menu ranges from € 12,70 to € 18,00 for the Schnitzel, depending on your sides.
+For the Schnitzel, the menu ranges from € 12,70 to € 18,00 for Schnitzel, depending on your sides.

 Work Hours: Every day from 10:00 to 00:00

 Reservations: By phone

 Which of these Vienna schnitzel restaurants do you most want to try?
 Let me know in the comments section below!

 If you enjoyed this best schnitzel in Vienna post, please consider pinning it using the image found below!